We are committed to making a difference for our people, place and planet.

 Waste and recycling

-• We have offered recycling services for our clients since 2011.
+We have offered recycling services for our clients since 2011.
 In 2011, we purchased the first dripline (plastic pipe for vineyard irrigation) recovery machine in New Zealand and developed a relationship with a plastic recycler.
 This allowed us to offer a dripline recovery service, rewinding dripline into tightly packaged coils for reprocessing.
 Vine covers and netting can also be collected for recycling.
-This has a major impact on the waste streams and environmental impact of the vineyard industry in Marlborough.

 SmartAudit

-We have completed our proprietary ‘SmartAudits’ on over 2,100 hectares’ worth of vineyards – identifying potential water and power savings in every audit (of up to 50%) for our clients.
+We have completed our proprietary ‘SmartAudits’ on thousands of hectares worth of vineyards – identifying potential water and power savings in every audit (of up to 50%) for our clients.

 The SWE team continually look for ways to take the potential savings and reduced wastage identified by a SmartAudit and communicate good environmental practices and projects that will inspire our clients to look at how good environmental management makes for good business.
 Measuring and monitoring help determine more accurately how much water to use (considering soil type and grape variety) – rather than just setting the timer.
 It is about creating a refined approach that conserves water, saves power (less pumping) and provides bespoke growing conditions for each variety.